-Years Ended December 31,
+Y Years Ended December 31,

+%

-(in thousands) 2022 2021 % Change
+(in thousands) 202 22 2021 Change

-Total cost of revenue \$ 40,327 \$ 18,720 115 %
+Total cost of revenue \$ 40,327 \$ 18,720 115%

-Gross profit 39,941 24,655 62 %
+Gross profit 39,941 24,655 62%

-Gross margin 50 % 57 % (7)%
+Gross margin 50% 57% (7)%

-Headcount (at end of year) 44 25 76 %
+Headcount (at end of year) 44 25 76%

 Cost of revenue increased \$21.6 million, or 115%. \$15.3 million of this increase was due to the Acquisition operating costs.
-Organic increases were primarily driven by an increase in computing costs of \$1.6 million, an increase in personnel costs of \$1.5 million, an increase in third-party royalty costs of \$1.3 million, an increase in depreciation expenses of \$0.8 million, an increase in Space Services third-party hardware expenses of \$0.4 million.
+Organic increases were primarily driven by an increase in computing costs of \$1.6 million, an increase in personnel costs of \$1.5 million, an increase in third-party royalty costs of \$1.3 million, an increase in depreciation expenses of \$0.8 million, an increase in Space Services third-party hardware expenses of \$0.3 million, an increase in travel and entertainment expenses of \$0.2 million, an increase in ground station expenses of \$0.2 million, and an increase in other miscellaneous operating expenses of \$0.4 million.
 The increase in computing costs was driven primarily by higher expenses to support customer growth and some of our weather solutions transitioning from research and development to production.
 The increase in personnel expenses was driven primarily by headcount growth.
-The increase in third-party royalty costs was driven primarily by headcount growth.
 The increase in third-party royalty costs was driven primarily by an increase in sales activity, resulting in higher payments to third-party data set providers as they augment our data solutions.
-Depreciation expenses was driven primarily by new satellites to replace retired constellation satellites which were fully depreciated and the addition of Space Services solution statellites.
-The increase in Space Services third-party hardware expenses was driven by higher operating costs on the addition of increase in travel and entertainment expenses was driven primarily by an addition of space Services solution satellites.
-The increase in Space Services third-party hardware expenses was driven by higher operating costs on the addition of increase in travel and entertainment expenses was driven by eased COVID-19 restrictions.
-The increase in ground station expenses was driven by higher operating costs on the addition of increase in travel and entertainment expenses was driven by higher operating costs on the addition of increase in travel and entertainment expenses was driven by higher operating costs on the addition of increase in travel and entertainment expenses was driven by higher operating costs on the addition of increas
+Depreciation expenses increased from the prior year driven primarily by new satellites to replace retired constellation satellites which were fully depreciated and the addition of Space Services solution satellites.
+The increase in Space Services third-party hardware expenses was in support of strategic customer commitments.
+The increase in travel and entertainment expenses was driven by eased COVID-19 restrictions.
+The increase in ground station expenses was driven by higher operating costs on the addition of incremental capacity to improve overall data latency.